4 Major Scales and Keys

 - Write the given pitches using correct rhythm.

-Accidentals in key signatures must appear in a specific order and they must be placed on specific locations within the staff.
-This is one of the biggest hurdles for students to memorize and be able to identify and write quickly.
-However, if you are able to quickly identify and write all the major and minor key signatures, music theory will be much easier for you.
-Key signatures will have either flats or sharps, not both.
-We will begin with major key signatures with flats.
+Accidentals in key signatures must follow a specific order and be placed at exact locations on the staff.
+Quickly identifying and writing key signatures is one of the biggest hurdles for students.
+However, if you can easily recognize and write all the major and minor key signatures, music theory will become much easier.
+Key signatures will contain either flats or sharps, but not both.
+We will start with major key signatures with flats.

 Flats in major (and minor) key signatures always appear in this order:

-- They will never be other pitches.
-For example, they will never be B-flat, E-flat, and D-flat.
+- The three flats will never be other pitches.
+For example, they will never be B flat, E flat, and D flat.

-- They will never be in any other order.
-For example, they will never be B-flat, A-flat, then E-flat.
+- The three flats will never be in any other order.
+For example, they will never be B flat, A flat, then E flat.

-Once you have the order of flats memorized, you need to learn their exact placement on the grand staff.
-Each flat sits on a specific line or space in the treble clef and in the bass clef.
+Once you memorize the order of flats, learn their exact placement on the grand staff.
+Each flat appears on a specific line or space in both the treble and bass clefs.
 For example, the first flat is always written on B4 in the treble clef and B2 in the bass clef.
 It is incorrect to write them anywhere else.

-The major key with three flats is E-flat major.
-Example 4.6.1 illustrates correctly- and incorrectly-written key signatures.
+The major key with three flats is E flat major.
+Example 4.6.1 shows both correct and incorrect ways of writing the key signature for E flat major.

-- The key signature is correctly written on the staff in both the treble clef and bass clef.
+- The key signature is accurately written on the staff in both the treble and bass clefs.

 - The key signature always appears before the time signature.
 An easy way to remember the order is that alphabetically, the word “key” comes before the word “time.”

-Now, focus on the second measure, which shows two of the most common key signature errors students make (in red).
+Now, focus on the second measure, which highlights two of the most common key signature mistakes students make (in red).

-- In the bass clef, the key signature is perfectly written for treble clef.
-Based on the bass clef, the placement of the flats here say that the three flats are D-flat, G-flat, and C-flat.
+- In the bass clef, the key signature is correctly written for the treble clef.
+Based on the bass clef, the placement of the flats indicates that the three flats are D flat, G flat, and C flat.

-Since there are seven different note names, there can be a maximum of seven flats in a key signature.
-The example below shows all the major key signatures with flats.
+Since there are seven different note names, the maximum number of flats in a key signature is seven.
+The example below shows all the major key signatures with flats (Example 4.6.2).

 Example 4.6.2.
 Major key signatures from zero to seven flats

-There are several clues that can help you quickly memorize the major key signatures with flats:
+There are multiple hints that can assist you in quickly memorizing the major key signatures with flats.

-- All the major keys with flats have a flatted tonal center except for F (e.g., B-flat major and G-flat major).
+- All the major keys with flats have a tonal center with a flat except for F (e.g., B-flat major and G-flat major).

-- In other words, all keys with flats have “flat” in their names except for F major.
+- In other words, all keys with flats include “flat” in their names except for F major.

-- Notice the pattern of flats: flats alternate up–down to create descending pairs.
+- Notice the pattern of flats: flats alternate between moving up and down to create descending pairs.

-- Bass clef begins on B-flat2 and the pattern is the same: up–down.
+- Accidentals in the bass clef begin on B flat2, and the pattern remains the same: up–down.

-One of the best ways to practice memorizing the correct placement of key signatures on the staff is to be able to write C-flat major quickly by memory.
-If you can write all seven flats correctly in both treble clef and bass clef, writing fewer flats should be a cinch.
+One of the best ways to practice memorizing the proper placement of key signatures on the staff is to be able to write C flat major quickly from memory.
+If you can correctly write all seven flats in both treble and bass clefs, then writing fewer flats should be easy.

 Directions:

 Until you memorize all seven major key signatures with flats, you can use a shortcut.
-With the exception of F major, the shortcut is that the key is the penultimate (second-to-last) flat.
+Except for F major, the shortcut is that the key is the penultimate (second-to-last) flat (Example 4.6.3).

 Example 4.6.3.
 Penultimate flat = key

-- Sometimes students call this B major because B and C-flat are enharmonically equivalent (i.e., the same key on the piano).
-However, calling it B major would be incorrect since the first flat in the key signature is B-flat.
-It would be impossible for B major to have any flats since the first flat is always B-flat.
+- Sometimes students call this B major because B and C flat are enharmonically equivalent (i.e., the same key on the piano).
+However, calling it B major would be incorrect since the first flat in the key signature is B flat.
+It would be impossible for B major to have any flats because the first flat is always B flat.

-The reason why we could not use the shortcut for F major is because F major only has one flat, so there is no penultimate flat.
+The reason we could not use the shortcut for F major is that F major has only one flat, so there is no penultimate flat.

-Now we will put together everything we have learned to figure out the key of a musical example.
+Now we will combine everything we have learned to identify the key of a musical example (Example 4.6.4).

 Example 4.6.4.
 Finding the key: Szymanowska[10], March No. 5

-When figuring out the key of a given musical example, follow these steps:
+When determining the key of a musical example, follow these steps:

-- Listen to the example: Does it sounds like it’s in major (happy)?
+- Listen to the example: Does it sound like it’s in major (happy)?

 - Yes, Example 4.6.4 sounds like it is in major.